-Projects must articulate explicit approaches to provide trainees with training and vocational counseling for both research and research-related careers, within and outside academia; preparation and structured used of individual development plans (e.g., myIDP) for trainees is highly recommended.
-Projects must provide explicit training in:
+Projects must articulate explicit approaches to provide trainees with training and vocational counseling for both research and research-related careers, within and outside academia; preparation and structured used of individual development plans for trainees is highly recommended.
+Projects must provide explicit, formal training in technical skills, communication skills, and other transferable professional skills (e.g., project management, leadership, ethics, teaching, entrepreneurship, teamwork, conflict resolution, mentorship, and outreach).

-- Technical skills,

-- Communication skills, and

-- Other transferable professional skills (e.g., project management, leadership, ethics, teaching, entrepreneurship, teamwork, conflict resolution, and outreach).

-Communication training should include minimum competencies and rubrics for measuring proficiency and progress, and mechanisms for regular, structured feedback to trainees.
+Improved communication skills is an expected outcome of the NRT program and communication training should include minimum competencies and rubrics for measuring proficiency and progress, and mechanisms for regular, structured feedback to trainees.
 The communications training should prepare trainees to identify and explain the potential benefits and broader impacts of their research discoveries to a range of stakeholders, including policy makers and the general public.

-Collaborations with non-academic partners (e.g., industry, NGOs, government agencies, independent laboratories; research, education, and outreach centers; and museums) are encouraged to promote the trainees' professional development.
+Collaborations with non-academic partners (e.g., industry, non-government organizations, government agencies, independent laboratories; and research, education, outreach, and informal science centers) are encouraged to promote the trainees' professional development.
 Internships and international experiences are encouraged if they provide marked added value, including authentic mentorship by hosts.
 If internships are included, proposers should describe pre-internship orientation for trainees and hosts, duration, and expected outcomes.
 The proposed NRT should foster development of a global perspective, through experiences abroad and/or activities at the home institution(s).